zachhhhh/WhisperLiveKit/README.md

-# Whisper Streaming Web: Real-time Speech-to-Text with FastAPI WebSocket
+# Real-time, fully local Speech-to-Text and speaker diarization using FastAPI WebSockets with a web interface

 This project is based on [Whisper Streaming](https://github.com/ufal/whisper_streaming) and lets you transcribe audio directly from your browser.
 Simply launch the local server and grant microphone access.
 Everything runs locally on your machine ✨